PixarAnimationStudios/OpenSubdiv/documentation/api_overview.rst

 OpenSubdiv's tiered interface offers a lot flexibility to make your application both fast and robust.
-Because navigating through the large collection of classes and features can be challenging, here is a flow-chart that should help sketch the broad lines of going about using subdivisions in your application.
+Because navigating through the large collection of classes and features can be challenging, here are use cases that should help sketch the broad lines of going about using subdivisions in your application.

 General client application requirements: